-Genna Sinel focuses her practice on complex commercial litigation and white collar criminal investigations, and she defends claims brought pursuant to the Fair Credit Reporting Act (FCRA).
-She also maintains an active pro bono practice, representing refugees seeking asylum in immigration proceedings and domestic violence victims challenging unfavorable rulings on appeal.
+Genna maintains an active pro bono practice, representing refugees seeking asylum in immigration proceedings, domestic violence victims challenging unfavorable rulings on appeal, and incarcerated individuals pursuing appellate post-conviction relief.

-Before joining Jones Day, Genna served a two-year federal clerkship in the District of Puerto Rico, where she worked on a range of civil and criminal matters.
+Before joining Jones Day, Genna served a two-year federal clerkship in the District of Puerto Rico, where she worked on wide variety of civil and criminal matters.

 Publications Prior to Jones Day